thuijskens/production-tools/README.md

 - Installing the repository if it is meant to be shipped as a Python package.
 - Execute data pipelines that are part of the DAGs in the codebase (integration tests).

-Check out the [Cirlce CI website](https://circleci.com/docs/2.0/tutorials/) for an in-depth tutorial on how to configure Circle CI workflows.
+Check out the [Circle CI website](https://circleci.com/docs/2.0/tutorials/) for an in-depth tutorial on how to configure Circle CI workflows.

 ## Black as a pre-commit linter